 Add A Ceiling Medallion

 A ceiling medallion dresses up any room and will add style to your lighting.
 They come in every size and shape and start as low as $10.
 Even though it’s quite possibly the most luxurious addition to any room, it might be the cheapest decor item on the list…besides shopping your home.
 Styles range from modern and sleek to classic and traditional.
 The perfect way to infuse personality into your home.
 The how to install a ceiling medallion guide can be found here.
+In my opinion, this luxe look is one of the best inexpensive home decor ideas ever!

 It starts off with the flea market and quickly expands to estate sales (if you’ve never attended one, check out my guide on how to find estate sales), thrift shops, and now there’s Facebook Marketplace.
 There’s nothing like the thrill of the hunt for hidden gems, and some of my favorite pieces are vintage decor items.
 Not only is buying preloved decor sustainable and better for our planet, but antiques add personality to your space.
 They tell a story and give your room soul.
 This option can take time to curate special pieces, but I guarantee each item will come with a story.
 My most treasured piece always changes, but for right now, it’s this dresser in the front room.